-Our cooler is stocked with a variety of Sideways Farm Fresh Ales, our new gluten free Jun and local wine.
-The fields are blooming and you are free to wander the farm with a beverage!
-You can also purchase Sideways merchandise, freshly picked bouquets (or u-pick), hand crafted local wood fired pottery, and pasture raised eggs.
+We are open for to go sales, you can also order ahead using The Shop Page.
+Our cooler is stocked with a variety of Sideways Farm Fresh Ales, and our new gluten free Jun.
+You can also purchase Sideways merchandise, hand crafted local wood fired pottery, and pasture raised eggs.

-We aim to release something new each week, this week we have:
+We aim to release something new each week.
+Here are some of our recent releases.

 Now Serving Jun On Tap!

 Naturally gluten free, jun is a fermented beverage similar to kombucha but made from green tea and honey.

 It's lighter in flavor, and the blackberries from our farm give it a hint of tartness balanced by the ginger.
 As always we use local wildflower honey to naturally produce carbonation.
 We adapted a yeast to flourish in the acidic environment and have turned our jun into a low alcohol refreshing summer beverage!
 Coming in at 2.9% ABV, this one is perfect to enjoy on the porch after a hike.

 as newly brewed farm fresh ales are added and limited release offerings are sold out.
 So whenever you visit you'll find something new and perhaps a bottle or 2 left of an old favorite.

 If you haven't visited before, we suggest starting with our guided tasting.
 It's a unique experience to our brewery.
 We, the owners (the farmer and the brewer), walk you through a curated list of 4 different ales, discussing our inspirations, obstacles, and ingredients as we go.